rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 peptides using small basis sets.
 Interestingly because the supersystem density is not converged, comparisons are made against the supersystem's density matrix and electrostatic potential, as opposed to the usual absolute energy.

+In a follow-up study :cite:t:`Babu2003` proposed the :ref:`mta03 fragmentation` method.
+Like in the original MTA study:cite:`Gadre1994`, the density matrix of the supersystem is assembled from the density matrices of the fragments.
+Unlike, in the original manuscript an algorithm for doing so is provided.
+Applications focused on three systems:
+5,7,8-trimethyltocol, zeolite, and a peptide using small basis SCF.
+Results primarily focused on comparing the electorstatic potential computed by MTA to that of the supersystem.